 Source: eBird-Eastern Bluebird.

 How many types of Eastern Bluebird are there?

-There are 7 different types of sub-species of eastern bluebirds.
-Each subspecies occupies separate regions throughout the species range particularly during the breeding season.
+There are 7 different types or subspecies of eastern bluebirds.
+Each subspecies occupies separate regions throughout the species range, particularly during the breeding season.

 There is little variation in coloration and measurements among the 7 different bluebird subspecies.
-In the field, It can be difficult to tell them apart based only in appearance.
+In the field, It can be difficult to tell them apart based only on appearance.